nickjalbert/reading/PAPERS.md

 Bayes in a nutshell.
 You take your prior, gather some evidence, and update your prior into the posterior to incorporate your evidence.

+**THOUGHTS**: very useful video series to generate some Bayesian intuition.

 ## [Surfing Uncertainty: Chapter 1](https://global.oup.com/academic/product/surfing-uncertainty-9780190217013)
 ### Andy Clark